paddyhockey1/Team-Name-Hangman-Game/README.md

 ## Credits

-I would like to thank my facilitator, my mentor and my classmates for their help throughout the creation of this app.
+* I would like to thank my facilitator, my mentor and my classmates for their help throughout the creation of this app.

-I used [Net Ninja](https://www.youtube.com/watch?v=Ozrduu2W9B8&list=PL4cUxeGkcC9idu6GZ8EU_5B6WpKTdYZbK) for some of the basic python coding.
+* I used [Net Ninja](https://www.youtube.com/watch?v=Ozrduu2W9B8&list=PL4cUxeGkcC9idu6GZ8EU_5B6WpKTdYZbK) for some of the basic python coding.

-I also used both [QuickRef](https://quickref.me/python) and [Codedex](https://www.codedex.io/) for additional help.
+* I also used both [QuickRef](https://quickref.me/python) and [Codedex](https://www.codedex.io/) for additional help.

+* I used [Python Youtube Code](https://github.com/kiteco/python-youtube-code/tree/master/build-hangman-in-python) for some of the coding necessary o complete this app that I was previously unfamiliar with.